johngalt01/PPMVIEW2/README.md

 some bug fixes
 added Okidata 192 ML printer support.

 Warning!!
-NOT compatable with the Okidata 192 IBM Compatable version of the same printer.
+NOT compatible with the Okidata 192 IBM Compatable version of the same printer.

 added some additional test images to play with